kind2-mc/cocospec_tcm_experiments/README.md

   * `cocospec_mono_system.lus`: the TCM system with only the top node specified and the non-linear expressions wrapped in contract-equipped nodes.

+## External versus internal CoCoSpec syntax

+The system in this repository use the **internal** syntax, as opposed to the **external** one.
+That is, the contracts are directly attached to the node as comments instead of being defined externally as `contract` nodes.
+They follow roughly the same syntax otherwise.

+Some of the features of the external syntax are not currently implemented in Kind 2 but will be shortly.

 ## Kind 2 repository